maspenk/backup/dwm-status/Readme.md

-this is my personal dwm status-bar on my dwm workflow
+this is my personal statusbar using xsetroot on my dwm workflow